CSU-CS-Melange/alpha-codegen/README.md

 This script requires that each bundle be exported into its own jar file and that these jars be placed in the same directory as the script.
 This README describes how to do this.
-Afterwards, the artifact directory should looke like this,
+Afterwards, the artifact directory should look like this,
 ```
 artifact/
 ├── bin